14 Abandoned Castles Around the World

-Crumbling castles and precarious palaces always seem to catch our attention, beckoning us to travel to far-off destinations.
+Crumbling castles and precarious palaces always seem to catch our attention.
 What is it about these royal ruins that captivate us?
-Perhaps it’s that they have a certain romantic, haunting charm, unlike these super eerie abandoned homes.
-Or perhaps it’s the allure of an untold story or the possibility of discovering a crown jewel among the rubble.
-We took a peek inside 12 amazing abandoned castles to find out.
+Perhaps it's that they have a certain romantic, haunting charm, unlike these super eerie abandoned homes.
+Or perhaps it's the allure of an untold story or the possibility of discovering a crown jewel among the rubble.
+We took a peek inside 14 amazing abandoned castles to find out.

 Ballycarbery Castle, Ireland

-This ivy-clad castle near the water’s edge in County Kerry was built around the 16th century.
+This ivy-clad castle near the water's edge in County Kerry was built around the 16th century.
 The stone walls are the only things from it that have endured the sands of time.
-The edifice was severely damaged in the mid-1600s when Oliver Cromwell’s troops attacked it with cannon fire; local farmers subsequently took some stones for their own building projects.
-If you’re driving around the Ring of Kerry, it’s definitely worth a stop to photograph these ruins.
-And if you’ve always wanted to be treated like royalty, check out these 15 fairy-tale Irish castles you can actually stay in.
+The edifice was severely damaged in the mid-1600s when Oliver Cromwell's troops attacked it with cannon fire; local farmers subsequently took some stones for their own building projects.
+If you've always wanted to be treated like royalty, check out these 15 fairy-tale Irish castles you can actually stay in.

 Pidhirsti Castle, Ukraine

 Once considered one of the finest castles in Europe, Pidhirsti Castle was built in the 17th century by the Polish-Lithuanian Commonwealth's Crown Hetman Stanislaw Koniecpolski, according to Discover Ukraine.
 Part of the Golden Horseshoe tourist route, this impressive Renaissance-style stone castle located in western Ukraine was used in the filming of D'Artagnan and Three Musketeers in 1978.
 If you're a cinema buff, you won't want to miss these 65 movie and TV filming locations you can actually visit.